ESRA–the Environmental and Social Responsibility Amendment to the U.S. Constitution

 Article Two: Corporate Environmental and Social Responsibility

-A. Every citizen of the United States and every organization chartered by the U.S. or operating within the U.S. or promoting its products, services or ideas in the U.S. or any of its several states shall have a positive responsibility to promote the ethical, environmental, and social well-being of all life on the planet Earth and on any other planet or place in space with which humans come into contact.
+A. Every citizen of the United States and every organization chartered by the U.S. or operating within the U.S. or promoting its products, services or ideas in the U.S. or any of its several states shall have a positive legal responsibility to promote the ethical, environmental, and social well-being of all life on the planet Earth, including human life from the moment of birth of a baby till a person dies or elects to die to avoid suffering from currently incurable disease or body or mental failure, and on any other planet or place in space with which humans come into contact.

 In addition, any such corporation, whether based in the U.S. or any other location, including both for profit and not-for-profit corporations, with gross annual receipts in excess of $50 million (adjusted for inflation or deflation with 2016 as base year) shall be required to obtain a new corporate charter every five years in order to preserve its status as a corporation, and this charter shall be granted only if the corporation can prove a satisfactory history of environmental, social, and ethical responsibility to an Environmental and Social Responsibility Panel (ESRP) of ordinary citizens who agree with the importance of judging a corporation’s environmental, social and ethical responsibilities by the criteria listed below.